-- 1. During the first few weeks, in theory classes (T), the course will be introduced, the working teams will be established, the various projects will be presented, and the ideal analytical tools for preparing the projects will be discussed.
-The class content will cover several themes, to be developed over the following weeks. - a.
-Behavior, week 2. - b.
-Contracting, week 4. - c.
-Public sector reform, week 5. - d.
-Other topics, week 6. - 2.
-Students should have prepared each theme for the first class of the week when discussion it to begin. - 3.
-Seminar classes will be of two types: (1) presentation by students and preliminary discussion with the lecturer (Prof. Tubau on 26 April, 10 May and 24 May) on the projects (Sd), and (2) thematic sessions (St). - 4.
-During the 2012-2013 academic year, the thematic seminars (dates to be confirmed) will be on: - a.
-E-business (Prof. Gutiérrez, 17 and 31 May); and - b.
-Professional career (Prof. Masferrer, 7 June.
+- 1. During the first weeks, in theory classes (T), the course will be introduced, the working teams will be established, the various projects will be presented, and some of the analytical tools for preparing the projects will be discussed.
+The class content will cover several topics, to be developed over the following weeks. - a.
+Behavior, weeks 1-2. - b.
+Contracting, weeks 2-3. - c.
+Public sector reform, weeks 3-4. - d.
+Other topics, week 4. - 2.
+The theory classes of weeks 5-7 will focus on how to how to improve your capabilities and develop a successful professional career. - 3.
+Students should have prepared each topic by reading the material in the dossier for the first class of the week when its discussion it is scheduled to begin. - 4.
+Seminar classes will be of two types: (1) preliminary discussion and presentation of projects with the teachers (Sd), and (2) thematic sessions (St).

-- 5. Students should have studied the set readings before each of the thematic seminars. - 6.
-During the last three weeks, each theory class will be devoted to the presentation (30 minutes) and discussion of one of the projects (Pi). - 7.
-The timetable set for recovering the classes of the first week (Monday or Tuesday after the theory class) is provisional.
-The final timing will aim to minimize conflict with classes on other subjects.
+- 5. The thematic seminars (dates to be confirmed) will focus on E-business and will be taught by Prof. Gutiérrez.
+Students should also have studied the set of readings before each of these thematic seminars. - 6.
+During the last three weeks (8-10), each theory class will be devoted to the presentation (30 minutes) and discussion (50 minutes) of one of the projects (Pi).
+The final timetable for making up the 4 theory classes will aim to minimize timing overlaps.